spikegrobstein/capnotify/README.md

 that you can hook into and leverage your existing notification system, be it IRC, Email, Hipchat, or Grove.io.

+### Quickstart

+Capnotify can be used in your current deployment recipes and is easy to implement.
+Following is a quickstart example for getting up and running:

+TODO: insert quickstart

+In addition, to take the next step and create reusable code, you can create an Extension which can be packaged as a gem.

 See *Hooks and Callbacks* for a list of available Capistrano callbacks.

 See *Extensions* for information on building extensions.